m-labs/ionpak/README.md

 Using the ionpak
 ----------------
+Connect the ionpak to a firewalled Ethernet network *only*, as it does not provide authentication over the network.

 The ionpak has a static IP address that defaults to `192.168.69.1`.
 It has a self-explanatory web interface that you can access by pointing your browser to [http://192.168.69.1](http://192.168.69.1).
 By default, the controller is disabled and the ionpak will not produce any output voltages; use the web interface to input your gauge settings and enable the controller.